icsharpcode/ILSpy/README.md

 -----------------

 - Report bugs
-- If you want to contribute a pull request, please add https://gist.github.com/siegfriedpammer/75700ea61609eb22714d21885e4eb084 to your `.git/hooks` to prevent checking in code with wrong indentation.
+- If you want to contribute a pull request, please add https://github.com/icsharpcode/ILSpy/blob/master/BuildTools/pre-commit to your `.git/hooks` to prevent checking in code with wrong formatting.
 We use tabs and not spaces.
-The build server runs the same script, so any pull requests using wrong indentation will fail.
+The build server runs the same script, so any pull requests using wrong formatting will fail.

 Current and past [contributors](https://github.com/icsharpcode/ILSpy/graphs/contributors).